amodpatil1/ADAPT/README.md

 #### Welcome to the main repository of **ADAPT** System.
 This repository will help you navigate through our orgnization repositories and hopefully provide a comprehensive understanding of the system architecture and breifly describe components functionality.

 # Architecture v2.0
-For a better understanding, we have splited our architecture into 2 blocks diagrams, one for the **Infrastructre** and one for **Ego-Vehicle**.
+For a better understanding, we have split our architecture into 2 blocks diagrams, one for the **Infrastructre** and one for **Ego-Vehicle**.
 These two parts will communicate with each other through **V2X** communication.

 ## Infrastructre Block Diagram